The Discord service is a platform for the notify integration. This allows integrations to send messages to the user

-Bots can only send messages to servers or attach local available images.
+Bots can send messages to servers and users or attach local available images.
 To add the bot to a server you are an admin on, get the details of the bot from the Discord My Apps page.

 Now use the Discord Authorization page with the Client ID of your bot.

 Wait for the confirmation which should say “Authorized”.

 Once the bot has been added to your server, get the channel ID of the channel you want the bot to operate in.
 In The Discord application go to Settings > Appearance > Check developer mode.

 Right click channel name and copy the channel ID (Copy ID).